 - then in the right pane, double-click on Shutdown: Clear virtual memory pagefile, select Enabled and click on OK

 3. Using Microsoft Fixit (Download and run the executable)

-Note: Enabling automatic cleaning virtual memory every time Windows Shutdown Shutdown's growing by about ~ 30 sec.
-7 tested on Windows Ultimate tutorial, compatible with XP or Vista.
+Note: Enable the automatic cleaning of the virtual memory on each one Windows Shutdown increases Shutdown duration by about ~ 30 sec. tutorial tested on Windows 7 Ultimate, compatible with XP or Vista.